mark-casey/pansi/README.md

   - host vars specific to the component are passed along by add_host.
 - The play that calls the cloud module as a 'local_action:' repeats once for each alias of localhost using the host vars to define the options to be used by the cloud module.

+pansi is currently part of a production deployment and includes some interesting features like replacing the default administrative user in the IAAS provider's disk image and switching to the new user both within a single run of ansible-playbook, as well as deploying services divided arbitrarily across multiple IAAS providers (because of how the Ansible's cloud modules are run, a role is written for each IAAS provider as a shim but they are all functionally very similar to one another.
+EC2, Rackspace, and private OpenStack [the older nova compute module] are implemented thus far).

+Most if not all of this functionality will be added to this repo as portions of the existing implementation are cleaned up and made less specific to the current use case, with a timeline that is likely to be denominated in number of months (but the timeframe to a coherent, easily adoptable set of resources may well stretch longer ).